Ofonna-N/mini-projects/README.md

 ## Explore the Projects
 Feel free to dive into the individual mini-projects.
 Click on the links below to explore:
    <!-- Add more projects here -->

-## Contributions
-If you find any improvements or have ideas for new mini-projects, feel free to contribute!
-Let's learn together and build something awesome.